Bad Omens: 2024–present: upcoming fourth studio album

-Musical style
+Musical style and influences

 Bad Omens are primarily described as metalcore or melodic metalcore, alternative metal, and alternative rock.
+They have also been described as hard rock or heavy rock, and as part of the "new wave" of nu metal.
+Since The Death of Peace of Mind, some of their music has been described as dark pop, R&B, electronic music, and industrial metal.
+In 2023, Noah Sebastian said of Bad Omens' approach: "We almost start with those elements to the point that throwing in guitars or live drums is like us adding rock after the fact".

-They have also been described as part of the "new wave" of nu metal.
-Their more recent music includes R&B, pop, electronic music and industrial metal.
-According to AllMusic, "[Bad Omens' music contains] punishing breakdowns and anthemic choruses that evoke contemporaries like Bring Me the Horizon and Periphery."
-The band have said numerous times that they have been compared to the early 2010s metalcore style of Bring Me the Horizon.
+According to AllMusic, Bad Omens' music contains "punishing breakdowns and anthemic choruses that evoke contemporaries like Bring Me the Horizon and Periphery."
+The band have said that they have been compared to the early 2010s metalcore style of Bring Me the Horizon.
 This is due to Noah Sebastian's scratchy, mid-to-high pitch screaming style on their debut album which bore resemblance to Bring Me the Horizon frontman Oliver Sykes' voice on their 2013 Sempiternal release.
 The band have addressed these comments as "flattering, yet frustrating".
-Sebastian also explained that while he may have been influenced by the band, the intent was to sound unique.
+Sebastian also explained that while he may have been influenced by the band, they aimed to sound unique.

 The lyrical content of the band's debut revolves mostly around despair, mental health struggles, and addiction.

-Noah Sebastian had this to say in an interview with Sumerian about "The Worst in Me", in particular: It's about a very intense and unhealthy relationship I was in, but we wrote it in a format that's universal to all bad habits.
-More specifically, it's something you can't let go of even though it's not good for you—whether it's a relationship, a drug problem, or terrible situation.
-You're addicted.
+Bad Omens have cited influences including Bring Me the Horizon, the Plot in You, Beartooth, Health, the Weeknd, Crosses, Deftones, Korn, Hans Zimmer, the 1975 and Hillsong United.